 Jordan International Bank Plc is a Public Limited Company, incorporated in the United Kingdom and registered in England and Wales.
 Its Company Registration Number is 01814093.

-The registered office address is:
+The company's registered office is:

-Almack House 26 - 28 King Street London SW1Y 6QW
+Almack House 26-28 King Street London SW1Y 6QW